TongZhao1030/Tongzhao1030.github.io/_publications/Information_fractal_dimension_of_Random_Permutation_Set.md

 <img src="../images/S_tr.png" alt="Sierpinski triangle" width="50%" height="50%">
 </div>
 <br style="line-height: 0.5em;">
-In our understanding, a straight line is one-dimensional, while a plane is two-dimensional.
+<div style="text-align: justify;">In our understanding, a straight line is one-dimensional, while a plane is two-dimensional.
 So what is the dimension of the Sierpinski triangle mentioned above?
 This seems odd because it obviously has a higher dimension than a line, yet it does not fill the entire plane.
 Defining its dimension requires introducing fractal dimension, such as [Hausdorff dimension](https://en.wikipedia.org/wiki/Hausdorff_dimension) and [Minkowski–Bouligand dimension](https://en.wikipedia.org/wiki/Minkowski%E2%80%93Bouligand_dimension).
 By calculation, we can find that the dimension of the Sierpinski triangle is ln3/ln2, which falls between one dimension and two dimension.
-Pretty intriguing, isn't it?
+Pretty intriguing, isn't it?</div>

 Information dimension of RPS
 =====